FlowState: Sampling-Rate-Equivariant Time-Series Forecasting: Parallel forecasts

 These various forecasts can be formulated as

 where $t \in [L_{\text{min}}, L]$.
 Importantly, because FlowState is an SSM-based architecture, the inputs can be processed in parallel and in turn also the multiple forecasts can be produced in parallel.
 Thus, this approach allows to produce $(L-L_{\text{min}})$ forecasts from any given context-target pair, while other models traditionally only produce a single forecast per context-target pair.
-Depending on the choice of $L$ and $L_{\text{min}}$, this amount can be very large, for example for $L=2048$ and $L_{\text{min}}=20$, as was used for our main results, FlowState produces $2028$ forecasts per sample in parallel.
+Depending on the choice of $L$ and $L_{\text{min}}$, this amount can be very large, for example for $L=4096$ and $L_{\text{min}}=20$, as was used for our main results, FlowState produces $4076$ forecasts per sample in parallel.

 The benefits of this training scheme can either materialize in significantly reduced training times, because one can iterate through the dataset faster using a larger stride to the next context-target pair, or in an increased number of training examples, when the original stride to the next context-target pair is kept constant.
 Another advantage of this training procedure is that the model inherently learns to produce forecasts from varying context lengths.
 This naturally increases the models' generalization capabilities and robustness.
 Note that our novel training scheme is not limited to the FlowState architecture but can be applied to any causal architecture that can produce multiple forecasts in parallel.
+Note, parallel forecasting can also speed-up inference if combined with MPI.